Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-15-setting-up-sublime-text-2.markdown

 Sublime Text 2 supports Textmate Snippets, Syntax Highlighting, and other packages that made Textmate successful.
 However, Sublime Text 2 did not include a package manager out of the box.
 Developer [@wbond](http://wbond.net/) has created [a full-featured package manager][package-control] that helps discovering, installing, updating and removing packages for Sublime Text 2.

-To install [Package Control][package-control], open up Sublime Text 2, and hit `ctrl+\`` or click on ***View > Show Console*** to open up the Console.
+To install [Package Control][package-control], open up Sublime Text 2, and hit `ctrl+'` or click on ***View > Show Console*** to open up the Console.
 Once open, paste in the following command:

 ```python
 import urllib2,os; pf='Package Control.sublime-package'; ipp=sublime.installed_packages_path(); os.makedirs(ipp) if not os.path.exists(ipp) else None; urllib2.install_opener(urllib2.build_opener(urllib2.ProxyHandler())); open(os.path.join(ipp,pf),'wb').write(urllib2.urlopen('http://sublime.wbond.net/'+pf.replace(' ','%20')).read()); print 'Please restart Sublime Text to finish installation'
 ```

 ![Console](/images/console.png)
+*Note: ignore the text displayed in the console shown above.*

+Press enter to execute the code.
+Sublime text should display the message

+{% blockquote %}
+Please restart Sublime Text to finish installation
+{% endblockquote %}

-After it completes, you should restart Sublime Text 2 and start using Package Control.
+After restarting Sublime Text 2, you should be able to use Package Control.
 For more detailed instructions on installation, see the [Package Control Installation Guide](http://wbond.net/sublime_packages/package_control/installation).

 You can access all the Package Control Commands with Sublime Text's Command Palette, which you can bring up with `Control+Shift+P` or `Command+Shift+P` on Mac.